Kornfuzion/pocket_health_challenge/README.md

 # PocketHealth Backend Coding Challenge: File Server
 A simple proof-of-concept microservice to upload DCM files, read DCM/PNG files, fetch DCM attributes by tag.
-Given the constraints of this project, we omit a few features necessary for productionization, described in Limitations/ Notes below.
+Given the constraints of this project, we omit a few features necessary for productionization, described in **Limitations/ Future Improvements** below.

 For simplicity, this implementation avoids the concept of users and user authentication/authorization.